 - sieve

-- electric hand whisk [for frosting/or whip it by hand with wooden or mixing spoon]
+- electric hand whisk [for preparing the frosting or you can prepare by hand with a wooden or mixing spoon, or manual hand whisk]

 Ingredients